SilverZone celebrates 22nd Excellence in Education Award Ceremony at New Delhi - www.lokmattimes.com

 SilverZone celebrates 22nd Excellence in Education Award Ceremony at New Delhi

-PNN New Delhi [India], May 12: A grand felicitation ceremony held in Delhi celebrated the achievements of top-performing students ...
+New Delhi [India], May 12: A grand felicitation ceremony held in Delhi celebrated the achievements of top-performing students from ...

 New Delhi [India], May 12: A grand felicitation ceremony held in Delhi celebrated the achievements of top-performing students from the 2024–25 SilverZone Olympiads and honoured distinguished educationists for their invaluable contributions to the field of education.
 This year, millions of students from India and across the globe took part in SilverZone Olympiads, reaffirming the platform's global impact and legacy of academic excellence.